 Initially you may feel like having only small portions, but your appetite will usually return the more active you become.
 It is important to obtain enough calories and protein to help with healing.
-If you are still finding it difficult to eat after a few weeks, you may benefit from high protein, high calorie drinks such as Build-up or Complan (available in supermarkets and chemists).
-Please let us know or see your GP if you are struggling to eat enough or losing weight without trying.
+If you are still finding it difficult to eat after a few weeks, you may benefit from high protein, high calorie drinks such as Build-up or Complan which are available in supermarkets and chemists.
+Please contact us or your GP if you are not eating enough or are losing weight without trying.

 Following any type of surgery, it is advisable to have a healthy well balanced diet.
-However, some foods may disagree with you, make your bowels loose, produce more wind, give you pain or cause bloating.
+However, if you have a stoma some foods may disagree with you, make your bowels loose, make you produce more wind, give you pain or cause bloating.
 You may need to restrict these foods from your diet.
-It is about trial and error.
 Everyone is different and what works for one person may not work for another.
 It is important to chew your food well, as this will help aid digestion.